 Rest assured, you’re not the only one hoping to find sibling rivalry solutions to ongoing battles among your kids.

-In fact, below I list four of the most common challenges many parents face, and how to respond to them in a way that squashes the rivalry quick.
-More important, these rely on positive parenting, establishing family values and expectations of how everyone treats one another, sibling or not.
+I list four of the most common challenges many parents face, and how to respond to them in a way that squashes the rivalry quick.
+These establish family values and expectations of how everyone treats one another.

-Take a look at these sibling rivalry solutions, and put a stop to the fighting once and for all:
+Take a look at these challenges and the sibling rivalry solutions that will stop the fighting once and for all:

 And who could blame them?
-If their past experiences include getting in trouble or losing privileges, then they have extra incentive to avoid taking the blame.
-Other times, they truly don’t believe they’re at fault, and feel adamant about clearing their name.
+If they’ve gotten in trouble or lost privileges in the past, then they wouldn’t want to admit their wrongdoing.
+Other times, they don’t believe they’re at fault, and feel adamant about clearing their name.

-How do you stop your kids from feeling so defensive and blaming others?
+How do you stop them from feeling defensive and blaming others?

 - Show empathy to both kids.
 Make sure both sides feel heard, and acknowledge the emotions that might have driven each person to behave the way they did.
 This not only melts their defenses, it also allows either side to understand the other person’s point of view.

 - Focus on the relationship, not on the wrongdoing.
-Kids feel compelled to cast blame onto others perhaps because they’re taking their cue from you.
-When helping your kids resolve conflicts, don’t focus so much on what went wrong, and instead teach them how to resolve it in a respectful way.
+When helping them resolve conflicts, don’t focus so much on what went wrong, and instead teach them how to resolve it in a respectful way.
 Make preserving their sibling relationship a higher priority than finding out who did wrong.

 - Describe what happened.
-Sibling rivalry is hardly black and white—more often than not, both sides played a role, whether unintentionally or not.
+Sibling rivalry is hardly black and white—both sides played a role, whether unintentionally or not.
 Avoid an accusatory or scolding tone of voice when helping them figure out a solution.
-Instead, simply describe what happened, almost like you’re recounting what had happened in plain facts.
+Instead, describe what happened, like you’re recounting the events in plain facts.
 Sometimes it doesn’t even matter who did what, especially when the focus is on moving on and forgiving.

 Raise your hand if you can relate to the crying and whining that happens the minute your kids both want the same thing.

-Most conflicts between siblings happen when both want the same thing, from a coveted new toy, to eating the strawberry pop (heaven forbid they get the mango one!), or even sitting on your lap.
-And some things—like the strawberry pop or sitting on your lap—simply can’t be shared or divided.
+Many conflicts happen when both want the same thing, from a coveted new toy to eating the strawberry popsicle (heaven forbid they get the mango one!) to even sitting on your lap.
+And some things—like the popsicle or sitting on your lap—can’t be shared or divided.

 - Avoid non-shareable items to begin with.
 I’m all too familiar with how much kids measure fairness.
-I rarely offer something if I know all of them can’t have equal shares of it.
-If I only have two bags of chips and three boys, I stash them for another time, perhaps when I only have two boys on my hands.
+I rarely offer something if I know they can’t have equal shares of it.
+If I only have two bags of chips and three kids, I stash them for another time, perhaps when I only have two kids with me.

 Most likely, they’re behaving from a place of anger, one where clear judgment or logic aren’t exactly on the forefront.
 And regardless of how terrible the behavior is, it’s also likely that it stemmed from a valid reason, such as feeling hurt or excluded.

 Still, that doesn’t justify the behavior, no matter how hurt they may feel.
-Instead, teach your kids it’s okay to disagree, but it’s certainly not okay to hurt each other.
-That there is always a more respectful, compassionate way to voice your feelings.
+Instead, teach them that it’s okay to disagree, but it’s not okay to hurt each other.
+That there’s always a more respectful, compassionate way to voice their feelings.

-How can you teach your kids to keep their hands—and their harsh words—to themselves?
+How can you teach them to keep their hands—and their harsh words—to themselves?

 - Monitor them extra carefully, especially if one or both of your kids has a tendency to hit.
 Most “hitting” phases come and go.
-If one of your kids is in one right now, spend more time with them so you can prevent it from happening.
-Down the line, you can give them more time to themselves, but if one has been hitting, then be more present so you can prevent and address the issue right away.
+If one of them is in one right now, spend more time with them so you can prevent hitting from happening.
+Be more present so you can prevent and address the issue right away.

 - Give them alternatives.
-Sometimes we make the mistake of banishing what we think triggered the behavior, like feeling angry or disagreeing with others.
-Don’t paint a negative picture, though, because it’s normal to feel upset or disagree with others.
-Rather than telling them not to get angry, offer different ways to express that anger, such as by using words, coming to get you, or walking away.
+We make the mistake of banishing what we think triggered the behavior, like feeling angry or disagreeing with others.
+Don’t paint a negative picture though, because it’s normal to feel upset or disagree with others.
+Rather than telling them not to get angry, offer different ways to express that anger, like using words, coming to get you, or walking away.